'Toxic trio' of emerging markets suddenly smelling of roses

 Kevin Daly at Aberdeen Asset Management thinks the country's bonds could continue to gain for a while longer, if only because their improvements in the EMBI Global will effectively force fund managers who follow the index to buy them.

-Others are more sceptical, however.
-Ukraine has a habit of not sticking to IMF programmes and its currency remains a risk.
+Others are more skeptical, however.
+Ukraine has a habit of not sticking to IMF programs and its currency remains a risk.

 The bonds XS130392717=TE XS130392547=TE have fallen back almost to their post-restructuring starting levels and the cost of insuring them against default has also begun to inch up UAGV5YUSAC=MG.